-This page provides a set of five synthetic images of the Earth's surface, each from a different perspective, that show the areas in sunlight (day) and darkness (night) at the specified date and time.
+This page provides a set of nine synthetic images of the Earth's surface, each from a different perspective, that show the areas in sunlight (day) and darkness (night) at the specified date and time.
 Simply fill in the form below and click on the "Show Earth Views" button at the end of the form.
-The images can be produced for any date and time from year 1700 through year 2030.
+The images can be produced for any date and time from year 1700 through year 2100.
 Specify Universal Time on the form.

 Be sure to check Notes on the Images, located after the form.